cmontalvo251/Android/ChromeBook/README.md

 will be in the Downloads folder.
 The point though is that if you ever need to do some power coding in emacs you can move files to and fro.

+In developer mode you'll get access to something called 'Linux Files' This is a symbolic link to your $HOME directory for linux.
+Note sure exactly where it is but it doesn't matter at the moment.

 3. Text App - This app will allow you to edit files

+The good news about the text app is that you can save files to the linux folder that pops up on Files.

+4. AIDE - This app will allow you to make apps on your phone and chromebook.

+YOu can get the same app for your phone to test between chromebook and your phone.
+Pretty awesome.
+Since you can download the Android.git repo you'll be able to run apps.
+Remember you need developmer mode access and permissions turned on to install programs from AIDE.